binarybana/SAMC.jl/README.md

 mh = MHRecord(sampler,burn=100)
 sample!(mh,2000)

-# Now mh.db will be a Vector{Any} of Floats (as in general the Sampler.curr
+# Now mh.db will be a Vector{Any} of Floats (as in general we don't yet test
-# type is a pointer type
+# the result of record() and try to specialize the container appropriately
 ```

 Now to use SAMC (or more specifically, the population variant), we could do: